|

 DIY Privacy Structures

-For a quick fix, we sometimes use a large beach towel or blanket.
+In a pinch, I’ve used a big beach towel or blanket.
 Drape it over a clothesline or between trees.
-It’s not perfect, but it does the job in a pinch.
+It’s not fancy, but hey, it works when you need it.

-Remember to check local rules about structures before setting up.
-Some areas have restrictions on what you can build.
+Always check local rules before building anything.
+Some spots have restrictions on what you can set up.

 Pre-Made Privacy Solutions

-Pop-up privacy shelters are another great choice.
-These spring into shape in seconds.
-We like ones with zippered doors for extra privacy.
+Pop-up shelters are another favorite.
+They spring into shape in seconds, and the ones with zippered doors feel extra private.

-When picking a pre-made option, think about size and weight.
-You’ll want something that fits in your car and isn’t too heavy to carry.
+When picking one, think about size and weight.
+You want something that fits in your car and isn’t a pain to carry.

 Pop Up Pod - Privacy Tent